Friedman Paul Erhardt: Career

 In addition to his work in television, Chef Tell worked in a number of other culinary positions.
 He owned several restaurants in Philadelphia in the 1970s and 1980s.
 Walt Disney World commissioned him to design and bake an enormous cake for Donald Duck's 50th birthday in 1984, which was part of a grand celebration at Walt Disney World in Florida.
 For over 10 years in the 1980s and '90's, he owned and operated Chef Tell's Grand Old House on Grand Cayman Island.
 He later opened two restaurants in neighboring Bucks County, Pennsylvania, the short-lived Harrow Inne in Ottsville and the famous Chef Tell's Manor House in Upper Black Eddy, Pennsylvania.

 Former U.S. President Richard Nixon, who often visited his daughter Julie Eisenhower in Pennsylvania, sometimes dined at another of Chef Tell's restaurants in Wayne.
 Nixon personally sponsored Erhardt's citizenship application in 1986.
 Nixon reportedly was the guest speaker at his oath of citizenship ceremony.
-Senator Arlen Spector sent to Tell the US flag that flew over the US Congress building that day, at Nixon's request.
+Senator Arlen Specter sent to Tell the US flag that flew over the US Congress building that day, at Nixon's request.

 Chef Tell became a spokesperson for major corporate food and cookware product lines, including Nordic Ware and Health Craft Cookware, among others.
 He also wrote and edited cookbooks, and was a best-selling author as a result of his Chef Tell's Quick Cuisine cookbook.
 Another cookbook intended specifically for people with diabetes was never published after his death.
 Erhardt was diagnosed as diabetic, but overcame this condition, and a need for diabetic medicines, with dietary changes, and exercise.